"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 "I'm shocked, to be honest.
 It's really terrible.
 I'm obviously not going to die."

 "You're going to kill him?"
 Tanye gasps theatrically.
-The rest of the Capitol murmurs uneasily.
+The rest of the Capitol murmurs to each other.
 What does this bloodthirsty girl mean, they must be wondering.
+It's not like they'll mind, since it'll be great television, but we've presented ourselves as an unbreakable team so far.

 "No, besides surviving everything else, I'll have to work out a plan to smuggle Tristan out of the arena, on the side of me winning!"